 Picking up our VIP Boxes

 Our VIP tickets entitled us to a pair of Eras Tour VIP boxes filled with swag.
-The box included an Eras Tour tote bag, a VIP lanyard, commemorative ticket and posters.
+Each box included an Eras Tour tote bag, a VIP lanyard, commemorative ticket and posters.
 The line for VIP merch was short and we were in and out in a matter of minutes.

 Taylor’s merchandise quality is notoriously shoddy, and the sweatshirts were shedding all over our hotel rooms.
 But the VIP merchandise was nice.
 You can actually buy a VIP box on eBay for around $50.